 Located in the Gothic Quarter, Els 4Gats (The 4 Cats) is a cafe that dates back to June 12, 1897.

-It served as a meeting point for famous artists such as Pablo Picasso during the modernist movement.
+It served as a meeting point for famous artists like Pablo Picasso during the modernist movement.

 In 1989, it was fully restored and is now popular with tourists searching for coffee, drinks, and tapas.